Diyasolanki/Rust-Programming/README.md

 <h4>Rust Programming<h4>

-<p>Rust is a systems programming language known for its memory safety, performance, and concurrency.
-It is used in various domains, including operating systems, web services, embedded systems, and blockchain.</p>
+<h6>Rust is a systems programming language known for its memory safety, performance, and concurrency.
+It is used in various domains, including operating systems, web services, embedded systems, and blockchain.</h6>

-<h5>Rust Structure</h5>
-├── src/          # Source code files
-├── target/       # Compiled files (ignored in Git) ├── Cargo.toml    # Rust project configuration
-├── Cargo.lock    # Dependency lock file (ignored in Git for libraries) └── README.md     # Project documentation

 <p>
 1. Install Rust